IBM-Cloud/docs-services/services/TwilioProgrammableSMS/index.md

    ![Configure your Twilio Credentials](images/02-twilio-credentials.png)

+   Next, navigate to your [Phone Number Inventory](https://www.twilio.com/console/phone-numbers/incoming).
+   Choose a number which has SMS capabilities, and enter it in [E.164](https://support.twilio.com/hc/en-us/articles/223183008-Formatting-International-Phone-Numbers) format.

    Once complete (and correct), 'Create' the App.

 5. In the Bluemix Console, select 'Catalog' -> 'Apps' -> 'Cloud Foundry Apps' then select the `SDK for Node.js`.
 Name it something memorable.

-6. In the Bluemix Dashboard, click on your Twilio Service under 'Services', then click the 'Create connection +' button.
+6. In the Bluemix Dashboard, click on your Twilio Programmable SMS Service under 'Services', then click the 'Create connection +' button.
 Connect it to your new Node.js App.

-7. Set two environment variables:
+7. Set an environment variable:

    ```
-   TWILIO_PHONE_NUMBER
-   TWILIO_OUTGOING_PHONE_NUMBER
+   OUTGOING_PHONE_NUMBER
    ```
    {: screen}

-   The first should be a Twilio controlled phone number you’ve purchased (with SMS capabilities).
-The second should be a cell phone number where you can receive texts.
+   This should be a cell phone number (or similar) where you can receive SMSes.

 8. Locally, clone our sample application: